KALYANKUMAR13/k8s-Cluster/Design Cluster/04-demo.md

 ```
 Provides the distribution (linux, or)

 3. Download the correct apt repo, v.29 or 1.30.
-If we need any releases from v1.29.2, download v1.29. and while executing run the correct version
+If we need any releases from v1.29.2, download v1.29. and while executing run the correct version. install on all nodes

 ```
 sudo apt-get install -y kubelet=1.29.0-1.1 kubeadm=1.29.0-1.1 kubectl=1.29.0-1.1